 A Strong European Partnership

 BRECISE is a truly collaborative effort.
 It unites experts from academia, research, industry, healthcare, and patient groups.
-Together, we are working to turn scientific discoveries into real-world impact—and to set new standards for personalized cancer treatment.
+Together, we are working to turn scientific discoveries into real-world impactโand to set new standards for personalized cancer treatment.
+Read the Press Release.